zcysxy/edav-garden/src/site/notes/Q-Q Plot.md

 A **Q–Q plot (quantile-quantile plot)** is a probability plot, a **graphical method** for **comparing two probability distributions** by plotting their **quantiles** against each other.
 A point $(x, y)$ on the plot corresponds to one of the quantiles of the second distribution (y-coordinate) plotted against the same quantile of the first distribution (x-coordinate).

+> [!ex] Quartile-Quartile Plot
+> For example, when using quartiles as the only quantiles, there are only five points on a graph, representing (0%, 25%, 50%, 75%, 100%) respectively.

 If the two distributions being compared are similar, the points in the Q–Q plot will approximately lie on the **identity line $y = x$**.
 If the distributions are linearly related, the points in the Q–Q plot will approximately lie on a line, but not necessarily on the line $y = x$.
 Q–Q plots can also be used as a graphical means of estimating parameters in a location-scale family of distributions.

 Q–Q plots are commonly used to compare a data set to a theoretical model.
 For example, collected data and a [[Normal Distribution\|Normal Distribution]].